Bob Simmons, left, holding court...

 ...and slot rails.

 - Every square inch of the shape, and every cubic inch of volume, was pre-determined by the designer.
-The center photo shows the "transitional volume" concept Simmons developed. (ie. more volume under the rail line in the nose, transitioning to more volume above the rail line in the tail.)
+This photo shows the "transitional volume" concept Simmons developed. (ie. more volume under the rail line in the nose, transitioning to more volume above the rail line in the tail.)

 - The outlines and contours of Simmons' boards were based on objective hydrodynamic studies made outside the field of surfing...